EDED2314/MD-CHEM-PTON/_build/html/_sources/tools.md

 ```sh
 make
 ```
+This would produce a file called `packmol`, you can then move this into your `~/.local/bin` folder.

-Also download the examples.zip file from the website and upload it to your home folder.
+Also download the [examples.zip](https://m3g.github.io/packmol/examples/examples.zip) file from the website and upload it to your home folder (or, use wget).
 Unzip it using the following command

 ```sh
 unzip examples.zip